St. Joseph Notre Dame High School: Students

-SJND enrolls approximately 470 students in grades 9 through 12.
-SJND students come from over 27 public, independent and Catholic schools.
+St. Joseph Notre Dame High School (SJND) has approximately 400 students enrolled in grades 9 through 12.
+SJND students come from over 27 public, independent, and Catholic schools.
 Approximately 50 percent of the students live in Alameda, 25 percent live in Oakland, and 25 percent live in neighboring East Bay communities.
 Student demographics reflect the Bay Area's cultural and ethnic diversity: African-American 13%, Asian 11%, Euro-American 29%, Filipino 12%, Latino 16%, Native American 1%, Multiracial/Other 17.7%.

 Curriculum

 St. Joseph Notre Dame has a college preparatory curriculum.
-The school offers honors level courses in English, Math, Science, and Foreign Language and offers Advanced Placement courses in U.S. History, World History, English Literature & Composition, English Language, American Government & Politics, Calculus AB, Calculus BC, Statistics, Physics, Computer Science, Chemistry, Biology, Spanish Language, Environmental Science, and Art Studio.
+The school offers honors level courses in English, Math, Science, and Foreign Language and offers Advanced Placement courses in U.S. History, World History, English Literature and Composition, English Language, American Government and Politics, Calculus AB, Calculus BC, Statistics, Physics, Computer Science, Chemistry, Biology, Spanish Language, Environmental Science, and Art Studio.

 The school offers project-based learning and innovative courses including Coding, Mandarin, and a Biomedical Sciences program with STEM curricula.
-Ninety-nine percent of the senior class of 2014 enrolled in college, and graduates were offered just under $6 million in scholarships and awards.
-2014 graduates will attend colleges universities including Brown University, California Polytechnic State University San Luis Obispo, Cornell University, Dominican University of California, New York University, Saint Mary's College of California, University of California schools, University of San Francisco, and others.
+Roughly ninety-nine percent of graduating seniors enroll in college, with many graduates earning merit-based scholarships and awards.
+SJND graduates are continually represented within the Ivy League, UC and Cal-State schools, as well as many other prestigious public and private universities across the country and abroad.

 Arts

 SJND boasts a comprehensive arts program that includes visual, performing and literary arts offered in more than a dozen courses as well as a host of related student clubs.
 SJND student artists have been honored for their work in several areas.
-Each year since 2007, student photographers, illustrators, painters, digital and mixed media artists have garnered honors in competitions including First Place and Best in Show honors in the Congressional Art Competition and other competitions and exhibitions.
+Each year since 2007, student photographers, illustrators, painters, and digital and mixed media artists have garnered honors in competitions including First Place and Best in Show honors in the Congressional Art Competition and other competitions and exhibitions.

 The 2014 SJND musical In the Heights was among the top six high school musicals in California in the California State Musical Theater Honors competition.

-For more than three decades the school's arts magazine Prisms has showcased student visual and literary works as well as original musical scores, earning first place awards and other honors from The American Scholastic Press Association and National Council of Teachers of English.
+For more than three decades the school's arts magazine Prisms has showcased student visual and literary works as well as original musical scores, earning first-place awards and other honors from The American Scholastic Press Association and National Council of Teachers of English.